stevensgeek41/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Helped develop an optical axis automatic calibration system
+  * Finished a human pose estimation project to demonstrate real-time human pose with virtual characters in Unity3d
-  * Participated in a human pose estimation project based on deep learning
+  * Built an optical axis automatic calibration system, featuring a data processing module, a UI module, and a motor-control module
   """

 [[experience]]